 Boris Reizis, Ph.D.

-Our research is focused on the molecular control of stem cell function, blood cell development and malignant transformation, and immune response to pathogens.
-Major areas of interest in the lab include:
+Our research is focused on the molecular control of stem cell function, blood cell development and malignant transformation, immune response to pathogens, and the mechanisms of autoimmune response.
+Major areas of research in the lab include:

-Regulation of self-renewal in normal and malignant cells
+Stem cell function in normal and malignant hematopoiesis

 Stem cells manifest a unique capacity to differentiate into various cell types while maintaining their own number in an undifferentiated state.
-The unique property of continuous self-renewal is shared among different stem cell types, including pluripotent embryonic stem cells and adult tissue-specific stem cells such as blood-producing hematopoietic stem cells.
-We have identified transcription factor Zfx as a critical regulator of self-renewal in both embryonic and hematopoietic stem cells, revealing a novel common mechanism of self-renewal in these otherwise distinct stem cell types.
+We have identified transcription factor Zfx as a critical regulator of self-renewal in both embryonic stem cells and adult blood-producing hematopoietic stem cells.
+Current studies focus on the role of Zfx and its targets in the self-renewal of transformed cells in leukemia and other cancer types.
+We are also developing new tools to visualize and trace the activity of stem cells in normal and malignant hematopoiesis.

 - Lewis, K.L. and Reizis, B. (2012) Dendritic cells: arbiters of immunity and immunological tolerance.
 Cold Spring Harb.
 Perspect.
 Biol.
 4: a007401.